SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

     $secret.EndDate # Print the end date.
     ```

-4. The new client secret appears on the Windows PowerShell console.
+1. The new client secret appears on the Windows PowerShell console.
 Copy it to a text file.
 You use it in the next procedure.

     > [!TIP]
-    > By default, the secret lasts one years.
+    > By default, the secret lasts one year.
 You can customize by leveraging the example below to specify the EndDateTime.
     >
     > ``` powershell
     > $endDate = (Get-Date).AddYears(2) # 2 year.